by Dylan Segal

 If you wish to discuss your position under WESA, or feel you have reason to vary the will of a recently deceased parent or spouse, please contact one of our professionals at Hobbs Giroday, (604) 669-6609.
-We will happily provide you with a free telephone consultation.

 *this author graciously thanks Hobbs Giroday summer student Luke Elliott for his contribution to this article.